NoriginMedia/nannoq-repository/README.md

 nannoq-repository is a collection of repository implementations for Vert.x.
 All repositories operate with a unified querying interface that abstracts away the underlying data store.
 Individual implementations will be extended for any data store specific functionality that is not reasonable to abstract away.

+It supports:
+ - Caching, extends to clustered caching with JCache if vertx is clustered.
+ - Will refresh ETags if supplied an EtagManager implementation.

+Operations:
+ - Batch create/read/update/delete
+ - Queries
+   * Filtering
+   * Ordering
+   * Projections
+   * Aggregations

+Current implementations:

+ - AWS DynamoDB

 ## Prerequisites

 Vert.x >= 3.5.0